josephdadams/TallyArbiter/readme.md

 1. Clone this repository (or your fork): `git clone https://github.com/josephdadams/TallyArbiter`
 1. Run `npm install` in the project's root folder
 1. Start the main server with `npm start`
+1. Make any code changes desired
+1. Submit your work as a pull request

 ### UI
 The UI lives in the `UI` folder and is written using Angular.